Table of Contents

 - If you held the investment for more than one year, it's a long-term gain and the tax rates may be lower.
 The long-term capital gains rate ranges from 0% to 20% (with a few exceptions where gains are taxed at a higher rate).

 Stocks and mutual funds can pay out dividend income throughout the year.
 If you receive a dividend, that income is taxable that year, even if you reinvest the money to buy more stocks.
-The tax treatment depends on how long you owned the stock and the type of investment.
-In most cases you will owe the lower, long-term capital gains rate rather than personal income tax rates on dividends.
+The tax treatment depends on how long you owned the stock and the type of investment.4 In most cases you will owe the lower, long-term capital gains rate rather than personal income tax rates on dividends.

 If you invest through a traditional retirement plan, whether a 401(k) or IRA, you delay the taxes on any investment gains you may have.
 This can increase your after-tax return, depending on if and how tax laws change between now and when you withdraw those contributions.
 By waiting until retirement, you may be in a lower tax bracket and pay less taxes on the withdrawals.
 When you take money out of a traditional IRA or 401(k) during retirement, that's when you owe taxes, and your entire withdrawal will be taxed at your personal income tax rate.

+For a Roth IRA or 401(k), you may not pay taxes on qualified withdrawals since you've already paid taxes on your contributions.
 If you take money out before you turn 59 1/2, or if hold the money in the account for less than five years, the IRS will charge an extra 10% early withdrawal penalty.
 There are a few exceptions when you can take money out penalty-free, like to pay for college or medical bills, but otherwise your early withdrawals are penalized.

 What Are the Risks of Investing?